 - SBAD 331.
-Intermediate Accounting I (3) Financial accounting theory and practice as they relate to generally accepted accounting principles.
+Intermediate Accounting I (3) Financial accounting theory and practice as they relate to generally accepted accounting principles and the accounting standard codification.
 Included are external financial reports with emphasis on the balance sheet and the income statement.
+Emphasis is placed on differences between US and international standards.
 Prerequisites: 54 credit hours earned and SBAD 226. - SBAD 332.
-Intermediate Accounting II (3) Expands upon the financial accounting concepts and principles developed in Intermediate Accounting I. Key concepts include current liabilities, bonds, earnings per share, pensions, leases, and stockholders' equity.
+Intermediate Accounting II (3) Expands upon the financial accounting concepts and principles in Intermediate Accounting I and the accounting standard codification.
+Key concepts include current liabilities, bonds, earnings per share, pensions, leases, and stockholders' equity.
+Emphasis is placed on differences between US and international standards.
 Prerequisites: 54 credit hours earned and SBAD 331 with a minimum grade of C. - SBAD 333.
-Cost Accounting (3) Cost accounting for production management.
-Cost systems for internal control, standard cost, inventory planning and control, capital budgeting; relationship between cost accounting and other quantitative areas; and other current cost topics are included.
+Accounting for Decision-making and Control (3) Application of cost accounting concepts and information used by business organizations to make strategic organizational and operational decisions.
+Topics include the role of planning and control in attaining organizational goals and objectives; the relationship among cost structures, cost behavior, and operating income; differential analysis in decision-making and ethical issues for accountants.
 Prerequisites: 54 credit hours earned and SBAD 226. - SBAD 335.
 Individual Tax Planning (3) Federal income tax law as it relates to planning individual transactions to minimize income taxes.
 Includes preparation of individual tax returns.
-Prerequisites: 54 credit hours earned and SBAD 226. - SBAD 336.
-Fund Accounting (3) Principles and procedures of accounting for the various funds of governmental and institutional organizations and budgetary accounting for planning and controlling revenues and expenditures.
+Prerequisites: 54 credit hours earned and SBAD 226.

+- SBAD 336.
+Governmental and Not-for-profit Accounting (3) Principles and procedures of accounting for the various funds of governmental and not-for-profit organizations and budgetary accounting for planning and controlling revenues and expenditures.
 Prerequisites: 54 credit hours earned and SBAD 225. - SBAD 347.
 Legal Environment of Business (3) Legal system; crimes and torts; consumer law, anti-trust, labor and employment law; environment and insurance; contracts and agency; business ethics; and international matters.
 Prerequisite: 54 credit hours earned. - SBAD 348.
 Issues in Commercial Law (3) Corporations, bankruptcy, and the Uniform Commercial Code.
 Prerequisites: 54 credit hours earned and SBAD 347. - SBAD 350.
 Principles of Marketing (3) Exchange relationships between buyers and sellers in a dynamic global marketplace.
 Focus areas include: environmental analysis, marketing research, buyer behavior, marketing strategy, business ethics, and the societal impacts of marketing activity of integrated marketing organizations.
 Prerequisite: 54 credit hours earned. - SBAD 351.
 Consumer Behavior (3) Consumer decision-making processes in a dynamic global marketplace.
 Selected concepts from psychology, sociology, economics, anthropology, and other behavioral disciplines are examined to develop a managerial perspective on predicting and interpreting consumer responses to marketing strategies.
 Prerequisites: 54 credit hours earned and SBAD 350. - SBAD 352.
 Marketing Communications (3) Selection and implementation of promotional strategies in a dynamic global marketplace.
 Focus areas include: integrated marketing communication processes, psychological, sociological and cultural factors influencing promotion decision making.
-Prerequisites: 54 credit hours earned and SBAD 350.
+Prerequisites: 54 credit hours earned and SBAD 350. - SBAD 353.
+Marketing Channels (3) Integration of business objectives with specific institutional characteristics to demonstrate marketing channel managment as fundamental to success of the business enterprise.
+Research and the use of models in selected areas of channel management are emphasized.
+Prerequisite: SBAD 350. - SBAD 363.
+Business Finance (3) Basic concepts of finance related to decision-making.
+Prerequisites: 54 credit hours earned, SBAD 225 and SECO 291. - SBAD 364.
+Financial Institutions and Markets (3) Financial institutions, various debt, equity, foreign exchange and derivative markets and instruments.
+Topics include security valuation, measures of risk, financial market innovation; the structure and role of commercial banks and other financial institutions, including types of risk financial institutions bear; utilization of financial markets, institutions, and instruments to manage risk.
+Prerequisite: 54 credit hours earned, and SBAD 363.